a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 1. Upload the archive using the WordPress plugin uploader.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings by navigating to the 'WayBack Link Fixer' menu in the WordPress admin dashboard.
+3. Configure the plugin settings by navigating to the 'Wayback Link Fixer' menu in the WordPress admin dashboard.

 ### Via FTP

 1. Extract the archive and upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings by navigating to the 'WayBack Link Fixer' menu in the WordPress admin dashboard.
+3. Configure the plugin settings by navigating to the 'Wayback Link Fixer' menu in the WordPress admin dashboard.

 Certainly!
 Here’s a more polished version for a WordPress plugin readme: